 The Church of Our Lady of the Rosary in Kennedy Town had a safety problem.
-A ventilation duct close to the entrance of the school that is part of the compound, was used by kids to climb on a perimeter wall and put them at risk of getting hurt.
+A ventilation duct close to the entrance of the school that is part of the church compound, was used by kids to climb onto a perimeter wall putting them at risk of getting hurt.

 The dean was telling this rather uninteresting story at a friends’ dinner party.
 I immediately saw an opportunity to contribute as a designer and an artist, and I offered my contribution to solve the problem.

 Considering the surrounding environment, I hardly could resist the temptation to infuse a religious undertone to what might otherwise been handled with a purely practical solution.